alexbasista/terraform-tfe-workspacer/README.md

 <p>&nbsp;</p>

 ## Limitations
 - Due to some current provider-interfacing/API challenges with Workspace Variables, any non-string Workspace Variable value (where the `hcl` attribute would equal `true`) will be JSON-encoded and subsequently any `:` characters will be replaced with `=`.
-Therefore, _non-string_ Workspace Variable values that contains a colon character are not currently supported.
+Therefore, _non-string_ Workspace Variable values that contain a colon character are not currently supported.